U.S. allies and adversaries are holding off for now on recognizing, aiding the Taliban

 The E.U. is a leading source of humanitarian funding — with more than $66 million committed to Afghanistan in 2021 — and that money will continue to flow through nongovernmental agencies.

 Development aid is a separate matter, and the E.U. has suspended all such assistance “until we clarify the situation,” said Stano, the European Commission spokesman.
-Afghanistan has been the largest benefactor of such funding, with about $1.4 billion earmarked for distribution from 2021 to 2024.
+Afghanistan has been the largest beneficiary of such funding, with about $1.4 billion earmarked for distribution from 2021 to 2024.

 Germany gives around $500 million a year in aid to Afghanistan, making Berlin one of Kabul’s biggest benefactors.
 As the Taliban advanced earlier this month, German Foreign Minister Heiko Maas said that aid would be stopped if the group took over.